 - Don’t park in no parking areas – it is prohibited and may result in a fine.
 Emergency services need access at all times.

 - Don’t gather with more than 10 people outside your household.

 - Don’t leave your trash in the park.
 Take it with you to throw away at home.

 - Don’t visit crowded parks; if it looks difficult to maintain physical distancing, find another park to visit or come back later.

 - Parking lots & boat launches

 - Sports courts, disc golf course & athletic fields

 - Off-leash areas

 *All visitors should follow physical distancing and public health guidelines.
-Groups and gatherings of more than five people are prohibited under the governor’s Safe Start plan.
+See phase guidance of the Healthy Washington Plan for more information.

 When using playgrounds and play areas: